So on Tuesday my husband --

 We are, after all, individuals – that is the contract we operate under and the reason I married him: he gives me space and lets me be who I am and never asks what I’ve done all day.
 And this is the first thing I always list when remembering why I love him (because in 19, almost 20 years you can sometimes momentarily forget).
 And I list it first, because before him, I suffered from Galatea-ism (Galatea – Greek statue whose sculptor prays her to come to life and be his very own Stepford wife).

 I’ve been told I exude stillness.
 Little children and babies quiet down when I hold them.
-People tell me things – I think because I keep their secrets – plus a friend said it’s because my eyebrows are so straight and “that place of quietness in you.”
-The first time (in junior high) I was told, “You are always so … so… serene,” I remember staring out in disbelief from the barely reined-in roiling boil of emotion and intensity that was my junior high Self.
+People tell me things – I think because I keep their secrets – plus a friend said it’s because my eyebrows are so straight "and also that place of quietness in you.”
+The first time (in junior high) I was told, “You are always so ... serene,” I remember staring out in disbelief from the barely reined-in roiling boil of emotion and intensity that was my junior high Self.
+But this outward stillness can look to some people like a blank page they can decorate with their own fancies, leaving me feeling too often not-known.

-In high school, one of my group made me the sudden and uncomfortable center of attention – “You always remind me of a statue.
+In high school, one of my group made me the sudden and uncomfortable center of attention one day after lunch – “You always remind me of a statue.
+Graceful, you know, and kind of formal.
 Look, doesn’t she?”
 Sitting there on a desk at the front of the room facing them, I tried to deflect the comment and their appraising eyes, with a joke about hanging out in museums and my future job on someone’s funerary pediment.
 But they all nodded and concurred – I remember their faces, the liveliness and flirtatious jokes held in abeyance as they all passed sentence.
 Yes, I was just like a statue.

-In college, too many of the boys I dated projected their own ideas/ideals on that serene and involuntary screen and assumed they knew all about who I was and what I wanted (“Of course you would never do that . . . ,” or “I bet you love . . . ” )
+In college, too many of the boys I dated projected their own ideas/ideals on that serene and involuntary screen of stillness and assumed they knew all about who I was and what I wanted (“Of course you would never . . . ,” or “I bet you love . . . ” )

-So much so – even with him . . .
-I remember once when we were engaged, this man and I, holding his head in my lap and his face looking up at me like a baby’s – happy like that and . . . well, what mothers like to call adoring, though it has more to do with the sweetness of mother’s milk - and the baby's utter and absolute dependency upon that milk.
+So much so – even with him -- I remember once when we were engaged, this man and I, holding his head in my lap, talking about our plans to build a life together, and his face looking up at me like a baby’s.
+Happy like that and . . . well, what mothers like to call adoring, though it has more to do with the sweetness of mother’s milk and the baby's utter and absolute dependency upon that milk.

 That look shook me.
 I felt like a friend of mine who, on a whim, sprung a cartwheel on the parapet of the Glen Canyon Dam.
 Successfully.
 But she was ashen and trembling as soon as she landed back on earth, realizing how close she’d come to falling forever down.

-Seeing that look, I laughed too loudly and scrambled to my feet, holding my hand out as I made for the door, “Let’s go!”
+I was scared of falling so permanently far.
+Seeing that look, I laughed too loud and sudden and scrambled to my feet, holding my hand out as I made for the door, “Let’s go!”
 And we have been going ever since.
-Sensibly, prudently, intensely wrong-headed at times, but always contained in a deep and abidingly companionable reliability.
+And this man has been running along beside me, holding my hand.
+Sensibly, prudently, intensely wrong-headed at times, but always providing a deep and abidingly companionable reliability.

-And we respect each other’s individuality - have I mentioned that?
+And we respect each other’s individuality.
+I mentioned that, right?
 Calling him over and over “my husband” – with that unavoidable little half-lilt of carressing ownership is embarrassing.

 But what to call him instead?
 He is the steady and reliable hub of our family – but “Hub” sounds too much like an even shorter form of hubby which brings us back to husband – again.
 There’s no escaping it – hub and harbor and the art of husbandry.
 He is my husband and if I call him henceforth Hub, try to remember that it also could be short for Hubba-Hubba and Hubcap and Old Mother Hubbard – not all of which have anything to do with him, but which does serve to show that there is more there than meets the eye.